Still undervalued and underfunded: The invisible child care workforce

 Current underinvestment in childcare providers

 As of 2022, one in every seven child care workers–most of whom are women, and disproportionately women of color–live with family income below the Federal poverty line.
 This means childcare workers are more than twice as likely to live in poverty as the average American.
 Child care workers also don’t often receive benefits outside of wages; for example, only 15% of childcare workers receive health insurance from their employer or a union, compared to 58% of all workers.
 Low pay and a lack of benefits plus the high cost of providing care (see box) mean that many workers are unable to sustain careers in the field or keep a childcare business afloat.
 It also means that childcare providers often struggle to care for their own families and manage toxic stress.
+The undervaluing of care work in the U.S. has a long history, intertwined with racial capitalism.

-Descargue el inform en español aquí, HBCC Article Spanish.
+Descargue el informe en español aquí.